-Researchers believe this effect is due to the way chromium “frees up” the brain’s serotonin receptors, which can become “sticky” during bouts of depression.
+Researchers believe this effect is due in part to the way chromium “frees up” the brain’s serotonin receptors.
+Unfortunately, these receptors can become “sticky” during bouts of depression.

-Similar studies have shown that when supplemented with chromium, patients with diabetes require less insulin injections.
+Similar studies have shown that when patients use chromium supplements, they require less insulin injections.

 Another effect of the insulin resistance caused by chromium deficiency is the increased risk of obesity.

-A deficiency in chromium also leads to increased appetite and decreased energy consumption, both of which are factors leading to diabetes.
+A deficiency in chromium also leads to a greater appetite but lower energy output, both of which are factors leading to diabetes.

 In 2004, researchers found that low chromium levels signify an increased risk of cardiovascular disease.